streamingfast/substreams-sink-examples/typescript/nextjs/README.md

 export type ModuleProgressHandler = (response: ModulesProgress) => Promise<void>;
 ```

-You can get more information about the different messages sent by the Substreams proviveder [in the docs](https://substreams.streamingfast.io/documentation/consume/reliability-guarantees).
+You can get more information about the different messages sent by the Substreams provider [in the docs](https://substreams.streamingfast.io/documentation/consume/reliability-guarantees).